skbuddy/Trekking_and_Camping_Project/README.md

 # Trekking_and_Camping_Project
-A Client project developed according to the requirements proposed by the client.
+A Client project developed based on the requirements proposed by the client.